Just in time for Christmas knitting, it’s an elf hat!!

 I present the Purple Teacozy of Sex:

-The pattern is free on Ravelry.
+The pattern is two bucks on Ravelry.
 Why don’t you make yourself one!?

 … and they are all mine!

 Pattern (you know you want to knit yourself some!) is Chuck’s Cabled Socks.

 This is part 1 of a new series: Unconventional Resources for the Engaged.

 There are approximately 18 gazillion websites out there ready to sell you pretty stationary and silly cake toppers.

 The abosolute, bar-none, #1 top most important thing you could be doing right now is this: talking with your partner, and then talking with your families.

 I know – picking out cocktail napkins is more fun.
 But the talking, now, will impact the rest of your life.
 The napkins won’t.

 And the trouble is, no one teaches us how to have an honest, deep conversation.
 Sure, miscommunication fuels half the romantic comedies in Hollywood, but marriage is real, and hard, and it’s much much better when you’re on the same page with your sweetie, and when you’re clear and honest with your families about this new family you’re building.